George Goodchild

 George Goodchild (1 December 1888 – 1969), also known as Alan Dare, Wallace Q. Reid, and Jesse Templeton, was a British author, screenwriter, and director.
 Over 200 Goodchild works were published during his lifetime and posthumously.
-His notable literary characters include Inspector McLean, spy catcher Q33 Trelawney, Nigel Rix, and Trooper O'Neill.
+His literary characters include Inspector McLean, spy catcher Q33 Trelawney, Nigel Rix, and Trooper O'Neill.
 Goodchild's films include Colorado Jack (1921), Bucking the Barrier (1923), The Public Defender (1931), Condemned to Death (1932), Trooper O'Neill (1932), and No Escape (1936).

 Personal life

 Goodchild was born in Kingston upon Thames in 1888.
 Goodchild married Dora Mary Hill and had one son and two daughters while living at The Great Quarry, Guildford.
 Before full-time writing, he worked in journalism and publishing.
 He died at Aldershot in 1969, aged 80.